flutter/website/src/docs/cookbook/networking/fetch-data.md

 }
 ```

 Hooray!
-Now you've got a function that fetches a Post from the
+Now you've got a function that fetches a post from the
 internet.

 ## 4. Fetch and display the data